hasura/graphql-engine/manual/project/index.rst

 .. admonition:: Note

-   ``hasura/hello-world`` is another project that contains a few database migrations, some sample data and even a sample mircoservice to get started quickly.
+   ``hasura/hello-world`` is another project that contains a few database migrations, some sample data and even a sample microservice to get started quickly.

 .. note::

-  This command automatically intializes a git repository
+  This command automatically initializes a git repository

 Files and directories